The Faces Beneath the Floor: The Haunting Mystery of Bélmez

 2. It’s a Haunting.

 Local legend has it that the house was built over an old graveyard.
 Excavations beneath the home in 1972 revealed human remains…some skulls missing jaws, others buried strangely.
-The remains were exhumed and reburied elsewhere.
-For a while, the faces stopped.
+The remains were exhumed and reburied elsewhere, and for a while, the faces stopped.

-Some believe the faces are psychic imprints of the dead (what paranormal theorists call stone tape theory) the idea that strong emotions can imprint themselves onto physical materials, like a recording.
+Some believe the faces are psychic imprints of the dead (what some paranormal theorists call stone tape theory) the idea that strong emotions can imprint themselves onto physical materials, sort of like a recording.

-María’s home, in this theory, was a record player.
-The dead, the song.
+María’s home, in this theory, was a record player and the dead, the strange song from the beyond.

 3. It’s Thoughtography.